Why Is Outplacement Important ?

 The emotional impact of a layoff leaves an impression on the co-workers still employed at a company, especially on those who established amicable relationships with the terminated employees.
 Businesses that offer no support to workers affected by the layoff may be criticized by the remaining staff for being uncaring and irresponsible, resulting in a negative company morale.
 A lack of loyalty to the brand can lead to consequences such as decreased productivity and a higher turnover rate.

-Incorporating outplacement programs into an organization is an ethical investment that will give laid-off individuals the crucial resources they need for transitioning to a different position.
+Incorporating outplacement programs into an organization is an ethical investment that will give laid-off individuals the crucial resources they need for transitioning to new employment.
 Companies should consider making use of outplacement services to improve the wellbeing of their workforce.